Knowledge transfer partnerships

 At the heart of each KTP is a relationship between a company/organisation and staff in a knowledge base institution.
 The institution's staff apply their expertise to a project that will help the development of their collaborative partner.
 The project is carried out by an associate (a recent graduate or postgraduate), who also benefits from an organised training programme.
 In the process, the business relevance of the knowledge base institution is enhanced.

-The Technology Strategy Board (TSB) have produced a brochure that describes how KTPs can help to innovate and grow your business:
+Innovate UK has produced a brochure that describes how KTPs can help to innovate and grow your business:

 ESRC funding criteria